North Korea fires missile amid tension over Russia arms aid | Law-Order

 - North Korea

+"We will track and monitor developments together with the United States in preparation for additional provocations by North Korea, while maintaining a firm readiness posture based on our ability to overwhelmingly respond to any provocations by North Korea," the JCS said in a statement.
+Japan's State Minister of Defence Toshiro Ino said his country has lodged a strong protest to North Korea through diplomatic channels in Beijing.

+Japanese Chief Cabinet Secretary Hirokazu Matsuno condemned the latest launch as "absolutely unacceptable."
+"North Korea's rapid escalation of provocations in a series of actions threatens the peace and security of Japan's region and the international community," Matsuno told reporters.

 The launch comes five days after the isolated country fired two mid-range missiles in what it called an "important" test for the spy satellite programme it intends to complete by April.
-A new round of tension erupted this week after the White House said on Thursday that North Korea completed an initial arms delivery of infantry rockets and missiles to a private Russian military company, the Wagner Group, to shore up Russian forces in Ukraine.
+The White House said on Thursday that North Korea completed an initial arms delivery of infantry rockets and missiles to a private Russian military company, the Wagner Group, to shore up Russian forces in Ukraine.

 Wagner owner Yevgeny Prigozhin denied the assertion as "gossip and speculation".
 Pyongyang's foreign ministry on Friday also denied a Japanese media report on munitions shipments to Russia, calling it "groundless".